Books, Programming, Resources: Helping Patrons Through the Opioid Crisis

 - Reading Public Library to Present Opioid Crisis Event (PA)

-Books - consider adding these to your collection:
+Books - consider adding these items to your collection, which include both fiction and non-fiction titles:

 - Greek, Joe.
 Coping with Opioid Abuse.
 New York: Rosen YA, 2018.